 - How does a Hybrid Loan differ from a Teaser Loan?

 Every teaser loan is a hybrid loan, but every hybrid loan is not a teaser loan.
 A first-time borrower might find it difficult to differentiate between these two, and can be misled in many cases.
-In case of a teaser loan, the initial 1 or 2 years have a fixed interest rate, which is lower than the existing market rate.
+In the case of a teaser loan, the initial 1 or 2 years have a fixed interest rate, which is lower than the existing market rate.

 Subsequently, a high floating rate of interest is applied for the rest of the tenure.
 Many banks keep offering teaser loans to tempt customers.
 A borrower must study every detail of a loan before applying for it.